MrYsLab/pymata-cpx/docs/callbacks.md

 ##Pin Numbers
 Here are the pin numbers you would expect to see in the callback data list for each of the sensor types.
-Notice that pin numbers are unique across both digital and analog sensors.

 ### Digital Inputs